| overview

 results (eg move beyond the first two screens of results

-from a search engine)
+from a search engine)have

 difficulty distinguishing between sponsored and unsponsored